-1. The Authority has all requisite power and authority under the Constitution and the laws of the State of Illinois to adopt the Bond Resolution, to enter into the Master Trust Agreement and the First Supplemental Master Trust Agreement, to issue the Bonds thereunder, and to perform all of its obligations under the Bond Resolution, the Master Trust Agreement and the First Supplemental Master Trust Agreement.
+1. The Authority had and has all requisite power and authority under the Constitution and the laws of the State of Illinois to adopt the Bond Resolution, to enter into the Master Trust Agreement and the Second Supplemental Master Trust Agreement, to issue the Bonds thereunder, and to perform all of its obligations under the Bond Resolution, the Master Trust Agreement and the Second Supplemental Master Trust Agreement.